etiennec78/Home-Automation/Automatic Gate/sensors.md

       state: >
         {{ '00:00:00:00:00:00 (BT-Device)' in state_attr('sensor.user0_bluetooth_connection', 'connected_paired_devices') }}
 ```

+*Note : If your vehicle repeatedly cuts the USB power supply during engine start-up, you should add `delay_off: 00:00:03` in binary_sensor attributes (e.g, after state:)*

 * `00:00:00:00:00:00:00` is your vehicle mac address
 * `Bt-Device` is the device name of your vehicle